PenthiusX/BareBonesEngine/README.md

 # OpenGLQTEngine
 an OpenGL based rendering engine using core Opengl API.
-Avoiding QT wrappers for Opengl,
-Qt only for the windowing and UI.
+Qt only for the windowing ,UI and cross compilation.